Collection inventory

 The Memorabilia series comprises uniform pieces from various eras in the Marching Band’s history.

-The largest series, Photographs, encompasses the majority of the collection.
-It contains photographs documenting the band's seasons from some of its earliest bowl performances to its 2014 performance at the Super Bowl pregame show at the Meadowlands.
+The Photographs series contains images documenting the band's seasons from some of its earliest bowl performances to its 2014 performance at the Super Bowl pregame show at the Meadowlands.
+Also included are group portraits of the band from as early as 1907, and as recently as 2018.

 The Records series contains printed materials related to the band such as directories and drill formation documentation.